 Late September starts the Large Patch fungus season on Zoysia, Bermuda, Centipede and St. Augustine.
 Fairway Green is seeing more cases of this disease every year in our area.
 Large Patch Fungus is a damaging disease on Zoysia, Bermuda, Centipede and St. Augustine turf in the fall and early spring.
 This disease is similar to Brown Patch Fungus on Fescue.
 Large Patch Fungus needs to be controlled with two applications of fungicide in the fall when ground temperatures are between 50 and 70 degrees.
 Damage occurs before you are aware you have it and is not visible until green-up in the spring.
 Preventative Fungicide in the fall and early spring are the only way to control this disease.

 Planting ornamentals in the fall allows the plants to establish with less stress from heat and drought conditions.
 Ornamentals typically do not need watering every day after planting from a pot.
 A good rule of thumb would be every three days without natural rainfall.
 Over watering can promote root funguses which are deadly to the tree or shrub.
 Before planting, review recommended planting depths, locations and special soil or pH requirements.
 Be sure to not plant too deep.
-This is a common problem will eventually cause permanent damage to the tree or shrub.
+This is a common problem and will eventually cause permanent damage to the tree or shrub.

 Fall is one of the best times to control Dallisgrass in Bermuda.
 Excellent control can be obtained when you use a combination of specialty herbicides.
 Generally, two applications 14 days apart will offer an acceptable level of control.